violetballard/disrupter/rules/core/main.md

 - Give initial Orders to NCOs and Squads (See [Rule 9 - Orders](#rule9.orders))

 ### <a name="rule11"></a>**Rule 11 - Turn Structure**
-Every turn of the game consists of an Initiative Phase, and an Action Phase.
+Every turn of the game consists of an Initiative Phase and an Action Phase.
 During the Initiative Phase Turn order is decided.
 During the Action Phase Teams may choose to take a Movement Action followed by a Battlefield Action.
 Actions must be performed in that order during a Turn.

 #### <a name="rule11.init"></a>**Intiative Phase**
-1. Each Platoon gains 1 Stress
+1. Each Platoon gains 1 Stress (See [Rule 8](#rule8))
-2. Both COs make an Instinct Check
+2. Both COs make an Instinct Check (See [Rule 7](#rule7))
     - Successful NCO goes first
     - If both are Successful the highest roll goes wins Initiative and goes first
     - A Critical Success always gives first turn, if both COs roll a Critical Success, the higher roll wins Initiative
     - If both COs Fail, roll again until someone wins Initiative
     - *[streamline] Conduct this Initiative Check only during the first turn and then use a set turn order*
-    - [optional] Resolve: once per game gain [+] on this Instinct Check
+    - *[optional] Resolve: once per game gain [+] on this Instinct Check*
 3. All NCOs make an Instinct Check
     - Successful NCOs are part of Group 1
     - Failed NCOs are part of Group 2
     - *[streamline] Eliminate this check, all Squads become members of Group 1, simplifying the Turn Structure*

 #### <a name="rule11.action"></a>**Action Phase**
 Actions take place in the order determined during the Initiative Phase (see [Rule 11](#rule11)).
-Each CO and the Squad they Command (See [Rule 9](#rule9)) must take their actions at the same time during each portion of the Action Phase.
+Each NCO and the Squad they Command (See [Rule 9](#rule9)) must take their actions at the same time during each portion of the Action Phase.

 #### ***COs***